What is the main difference between a tiny house vs small house in 2024 when in concerns costs, lifestyle and if it’s worth making the switch?

 Tiny houses hold their value longer than RVs.

-Given all these advantages, you can be sure that tiny houses are relatively better than RVs.
+Given all these advantages tiny houses are better than RVs.

 Tiny houses just like Small Houses save a lot of energy and space.